-Anzac Day, 25 April, is an important day for all Australians.
-It’s when we remember the sacrifice and contribution made defending Australia throughout history, and today.
+Anzac Day, 25 April, is an important day for all Australians when we remember the sacrifice and contribution made defending Australia throughout history and today.

 Arthur Thomas Walker photo montage